USN Ship Designations

 The follow-on Farragut class frigates were originally to be an all-gun design and the first three ships of this class were designated as DL-6 to DL-8.
 The next three ships starting with USS Coontz were to a similar design but were given a Terrier missile launcher and were designated accordingly as DLG-1 to DLG-3.
 However, the Navy subsequently decided to equip the Farragut class with Terrier missile launchers and their designation was then changed to become DLG-6 to DLG-8 on 14 November 1956.
 USS Coontz and her sisters were renumbered in sequence starting with DLG-9 on that same date.
 As a result of these changes, all DL and DLG warships were in the same hull number series.

-The Mitscher class frigates Mitscher DL-2 and John McCain DL-3 were converted to carry a Tartar missile launcher during the 1960s and they were then redesignated as missile destroyers DDG-35 and DDG-36, respectively, in 1968-69.
-As noted above in the cruiser section, on 30 June 1975 most Frigates were redesignated as CG and CGN with the same hull number as previously, the exception being the Farragut DLG class which were redesignated as missile destroyers DDG-37 through DDG-46.
+The Mitscher class frigates Mitscher (DL-2) and John McCain (DL-3) were converted to carry a Tartar missile launcher during the 1960s and they were then redesignated as missile destroyers DDG-35 and DDG-36, respectively, in 1968-69.
+As noted above in the cruiser section, on 30 June 1975 most Frigates were redesignated as CG and CGN with the same hull number as used previously, the exception being the Farragut DLG class which were redesignated as missile destroyers DDG-37 through DDG-46.

-A number of Edsall (DE-129) class destroyer escorts were converted to Radar Pickets (DER) during the 1950s.
-They carried that designation during the rest of their careers, although none of them appear to have been used in that role after about 1960.
-Likewise, three DE (DE-698, DE-704 and DE-705) were converted to Amphibious Control Ships (DEC) in 1950-51 by adding extra communications gear, but they were all placed back into reserve by 1954 and the designation was abolished in 1957.
-The control role was taken over by the APD flagships.
+Three Destroyer Escorts (DE-698, DE-704 and DE-705) were converted to Amphibious Control Ships (DEC) in 1950-51 by adding extra communications gear, but they were all placed back into reserve by 1954 and the designation was abolished in 1957.
+The amphibious control role was taken over by the APD flagships.